 The game never told us what Cloud and Barret’s destination was supposed to be, though I imagined it to be part of the reactor core, or whatever conveniently explodable place this is.
 When we approached, Cloud was stopped as the player got a flash of red across the screen, alongside a voice in Cloud’s head telling him not to blow up the place, as it “isn’t just a reactor!”
 Unfortunately the mysterious voice doesn’t elaborate, so of course Cloud continues prepping the bomb.
 (Curiously, this line doesn’t mean what it seems to mean, and furthermore, is never explained at all!
 Reactor 1 actually is “just a reactor,” despite all conventions of narrative prophecies.
 The real explanation for this line is never given in the finished game, because it relates to a cut line of dialogue!)
 Barret insists Cloud set the bomb so that he doesn’t “try” anything, although I’d say that that’s just as good a reason not to trust him with high explosives in the first place!
 Unfortunately, Cloud doesn’t even get to set the bomb, as he and Barret are attacked by a security robot, this game’s first boss.

 And silly me, I read Cloud’s text and, even though I’m familiar with the past three games and should have known better, I still attack the Guard Scorpion while it’s [sic] tail is up.
 Why?
-Well, actually, it was because I was familiar with the previous games, and said “Oh good, they finally changed that boring old boss pattern!”
+Well, actually, it was because I was familiar with the previous games, and said “Oh good, they finally changed that boring old boss pattern!
+I guess I have to attack it to stop some kind of strong attack!”

 Later, I attacked again because I was too eager with my first ever Limit Break.
 I’ll take the blame for that one.